 Work through your list and stay focused!

 Focusing too much on social media

-Don’t get me wrong, social media can be an important and successful part of online business.
+Don’t get me wrong, social media can be an important and successful part of an online business.
 The problem that I see commonly in the amateur blogging world is that newbie bloggers will spend way too much time there instead of creating amazing content on their blog.

 Remember, you’re aiming to get to 100,000 words as quickly as you can.
 Once you have that, then by all means spend more time on social media but have the basics of your blog up.

-The other thing that can really help you with your social presence is to schedule out your content.
+The other thing that can really help you with your social presence is to schedule your content.
 This means that you won’t be wasting too much time on the platform.

 Not learning about Pinterest

 Just so we’re clear, Pinterest is a search engine, not a social media platform.
 Readers go there to find what they’re looking for, just like Google.